If you purchase an item through affiliate links within our content, we will earn a commission at no cost to you.

-Both small and large 0utdoor clocks and front porches go together like rocking chairs and lemonade.
-With so many
+Both small and large outdoor clocks and front porches go together like rocking chairs and lemonade.

 With so many styles from which to choose, you are sure to find one that will add extra appeal to your front porch.

-When Mary and I saw a beautiful clock mounted on our friend's front porch we knew we had to have one too.
+When Mary and I saw a beautiful clock mounted on our friend's front porch we knew we wanted to have one too.

 We ordered it weeks before our home was finished and it was one of the first things we put up after moving in.

 There's just something about a clock that evokes feelings of nostalgia for times gone by; reminds us of a train station.